-- Wastewater Monitoring: The agreement will need to define how the volume and quality of Paradise wastewater will be monitored.
-This will likely be addressed by the City's CFA efforts; the Committee would then review those results and draft POA language. - DRAFT: "The Termination Structure, to be constructed as part of the Paradise Sewer Project, will contain wastewater monitoring equipment (e.g., flow meter, composite sampler).
+- 6. Wastewater Monitoring: The agreement will need to define how the volume and quality of Paradise wastewater will be monitored. - O DRAFT: The Termination Structure, to be constructed as part of the Paradise Sewer Project, will contain wastewater monitoring equipment (e.g., flow meter, composite sampler).
 Because the City has staff familiar with this type of equipment, and because it has its own wastewater laboratory for testing wastewater samples, the flow metering and monitoring equipment will be operated and maintained by City staff, and samples will be processed in the City lab.
 Consideration will also be given to having some level of monitoring equipment at the upper end of the export pipeline.
-A payment will be negotiated at the start of the contract and paid annually by the Town to the City to cover the costs associated with these efforts." - 7.
+A payment will be negotiated at the start of the contract and paid annually by the Town to the City to cover the costs associated with these efforts. - 7.
 Access to Facilities: The City will need to be granted access to the Town's wastewater facilities, including those within the Town's boundaries.
-The POA could contain a statement to that effect. - DRAFT: "The Town will grant the City access to the Town's wastewater facilities, including those within the Town's boundaries for purposes of inspection, sampling, and other duties deemed necessary by the City.
+The POA could contain a statement to that effect. - DRAFT: The Town will grant the City access to the Town's wastewater facilities, including those within the Town's boundaries for purposes of inspection, sampling, and other duties deemed necessary by the City.
 The City will give the Town sufficient notice to allow the Town to arrange safe access to the facilities.
-The Town and City will look for efficient ways to jointly conduct inspections to minimize impacts to both entities' staff." - 8.
+The Town and City will look for efficient ways to jointly conduct inspections to minimize impacts to both entities' staff. - 8.
 Remedies for Breach of Agreement: Like all legal agreements, the IMA will need to address how the parties would handle any breach of the agreement.
 This item might need input from Town and City attorneys, in order to draft appropriate POA language.
-These remedies will vary by the various required items in this POA. - DRAFT: "If disagreements exist between the Town and City attorneys regarding agreement language, those disagreements will be brought back to the Committee to attempt to resolve." - Connection Fees.
-A number of items need to be addressed related to the fee to be paid by the Town for connecting to the Chico WPCP.
+These remedies will vary by the various required items in this POA. - DRAFT: If disagreements exist between the Town and City attorneys regarding agreement language, those disagreements will be brought back to the Committee to attempt to resolve. - 9.
+Treatment Connection Payment.
+A number of items need to be addressed related to the treatment connection payment to be paid by the Town for connecting to the Chico WPCP.
 These will likely be addressed by the City's CFA efforts; the Committee would then review those results and draft POA language.
-Items include: - How much should the initial connection fee be (e.g., for the initial Paradise flow or the ultimate flow)? - If ongoing connection fees are to be collected for future connections, how much should they be (e.g., linked to the City of Chico's current connection fee schedule)?
+Items include: - How much should the initial connection payment be (e.g., for the initial Paradise flow or the ultimate flow)? - If ongoing connection fees are to be collected for future connections, how much should they be (e.g., linked to the City of Chico's current connection fee schedule)?